 CCE services include:

-* one-one consultations with our professional staff
+- one-on-one consultations with our professional staff

-* workshops on dairy production precision feed management, field crop management, farm financial planning, workforce training, pesticide applicator training, and more
+- workshops on dairy production precision feed management, field crop management, farm financial planning, workforce training, pesticide applicator training, and more

-* programs for alternative agriculture, horticulture, forestry, natural resources, and water quality
+- programs for alternative agriculture, horticulture, forestry, natural resources, and water quality

-* opportunities to participate in demonstration and research projects.
+- opportunities to participate in demonstration and research projects